malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

 ## Executive Observability

 Human conscious experience has some specific characteristics that inform us about the kinds of data that is available to the highest level _executive control_ layer of the brain.
-Some things that we can observe and think aboutinclude:
+Some things that we can observe and think about include:
 * our physical senses
 * our own thoughts
 * our goals